 It is still unclear whether COVID-19 directly causes throat and mouth ulcers or whether it makes a person more susceptible to secondary infections that can cause these types of ulcers.

 Anyone who experiences symptoms of a throat ulcer should see their doctor.
 The symptoms of a mouth ulcer may mimic those of other, more serious conditions, so it is important to receive an accurate diagnosis.

 Symptoms that warrant a visit to the doctor include:

 - pain that does not respond to OTC medication

 - sores lasting for more than a few days

+In some cases, a throat ulcer may be a symptom of a serious underlying medical condition.
 Anyone experiencing the following symptoms should seek immediate medical attention:

 The outlook for a throat ulcer depends largely on the underlying cause.